 The holiday season is upon us, so as you’re dreaming of savory holiday dishes, take a moment to tuck these 10 holiday survival tips under your Santa hat.
 And keep in mind, the holiday season should be festive, which means it may be a time for some people to focus on weight maintenance rather than weight loss.

 - Meal planning is key.
 Consider the timing of the holiday meal and how you will adjust.
 Avoid skipping meals.
-You may require a snack at your regular meal time to avoid hypoglycemia.
+You may require a snack at your regular meal time to avoid low blood sugar.